chrisgray13/TogglToOpenAir-ChromeExtension/README.md

    - Copy and paste the API key into the appropriate textbox in the Chrome Extension
 5) Specify the start date--by default it is the first date without time entries in a timesheet
 6) Specify if time entries should be rounded to the nearest quarter hour, i.e. 15 minutes--by default, rounding is off
+7) Specify if time entries should be grouped by task or description--by default, group by description
-7) Click the *Create* button
+8) Click the *Create* button
-8) Review any errors and verify the results
+9) Review any errors and verify the results